Algebraic geometry: Asymptotic complexity vs. practical efficiency

-The basic general algorithms of computational geometry have a double exponential worst case complexity.
-More precisely, if d is the maximal degree of the input polynomials and n the number of variables, their complexity is at most d2^{cn} for some constant c, and, for some inputs, the complexity is at least d2^{c′n} for another constant c′.
+The basic general algorithms of computational geometry have a doubly exponential worst-case complexity.
+More precisely, if d is the maximal degree of the input polynomials and n the number of variables, then their complexity is at most d2^{cn} for some constant c, and, for some inputs, the complexity is at least d2^{c′n} for another constant c′.

-During the last 20 years of the 20th century, various algorithms have been introduced to solve specific subproblems with a better complexity.
+During the last 20 years of the 20th century, various algorithms were introduced to solve specific subproblems with a better complexity.
 Most of these algorithms have a complexity $d^{O(n^2)}$.

-Among these algorithms which solve a sub problem of the problems solved by Gröbner bases, one may cite testing if an affine variety is empty and solving nonhomogeneous polynomial systems which have a finite number of solutions.
-Such algorithms are rarely implemented because, on most entries Faugère's F4 and F5 algorithms have a better practical efficiency and probably a similar or better complexity (probably because the evaluation of the complexity of Gröbner basis algorithms on a particular class of entries is a difficult task which has been done only in a few special cases).
+Among those algorithms which solve a subproblem of the problems solved by Gröbner bases, one may cite testing whether an affine variety is empty and solving nonhomogeneous polynomial systems which have a finite number of solutions.
+Such algorithms are rarely implemented because, on most entries, Faugère's F4 and F5 algorithms have a better practical efficiency and probably a similar or better complexity (probably because the evaluation of the complexity of Gröbner basis algorithms on a particular class of entries is a difficult task which has been done only in a few special cases).